The post 10 Mint.com Alternatives You’ll Love: Our Top Picks for 2019 appeared first on Club Thrifty.

 Unlike Mint, YNAB has useful money resources and webinars that don’t have a hidden agenda.
 It costs $83.88 a year to use the software, or $6.99 a month.
 However, they offer a 100% money-back guarantee if you aren’t satisfied with their product.
 You can also try before you buy with YNAB’s free 34-day trial.

 Looking for more Mint alternatives to consider?
 CountAbout was created as a direct solution for users growing weary of either Mint’s or Quicken’s issues.
-The web-based budgeting software allows users to import data from Quicken and Mint, as well as importing info from your bank accounts.
+The web-based personal finance software allows users to import data from Quicken and Mint, as well as automatically sync transactions from your bank accounts.

 CountAbout works with both iOS and Android platforms, allowing you to access your budget from anywhere with an internet connection.
 The basic membership costs just $9.99 a year, while a premium membership is $39.99 per year.
-Keep in mind, however, that a premium membership is required if you want to sync your financial accounts.
-It’s also important to note that, while you can import from your investment account, the app is intended for budgeting and does not offer any investment or future financial planning tools or advice.
+(Keep in mind that a premium membership is required if you want to sync your financial accounts.)
+Small business owners will like the fact that they can use the program to create and send invoices.
+Also important to note, while you can import from your investment account, the app itself does not offer any investment or future financial planning tools or advice.

 CountAbout is nice if you already have an established Mint or Quicken account but are fed up with using those platforms.
-However, if you are starting your budget from scratch, other financial apps like Personal Capital or YNAB offer more perks and easier use.
+They also offer a 100% money-back guarantee.

 All of the Mint alternatives we’ve mentioned are strong in their budgeting game, and PocketSmith is no different.
 However, this software’s strength lies in its financial forecasting.
 PocketSmith will forecast your finances for the next 30 years based on your existing data and trends.
 And, if you aren’t ready to break up with Mint officially, PocketSmith is compatible with Mint and can actually enhance the experience.